 Isla Mujeres Veterinary Clinic

 Approximately 90% of the island dogs are owned, and most of the Clinic clients are families with dogs.
 The key issue with the island dogs is education of the owners of the importance of basic veterinary care and of sterilization.
 Only about 10% of the island cats are owned.
-Free-roaming cats are humanely trapped by volunteers and sterilized free of charge with the goal of humanely controlling the cat population.
+The Clinic has a Trap-Neuter-Return program in which free-roaming cats are humanely trapped by volunteers and sterilized free of charge with the goal of humanely controlling the cat population.
 In recent years, over 2,500 cats have been sterilized.

 The Clinic has welcomed multiple visiting veterinarians from the United States, Canada, and other parts of Mexico who work along-side the team in the quest to improve the conditions of the island animals.